How to install KOSI as a user

 $KUBEOPSROOT Variable

-The $KUBEOPSROOT environment variable stores the location of the KOSI plugins, deployment.yaml and the config.yaml.
-To use the variable,the deployment.yaml, the config.yaml and the plugins have to be copied manually.
+The $KUBEOPSROOT environment variable stores the location of the KOSI plugins, deployment.yaml and config.yaml.

-echo 'export KUBEOPSROOT=/<home folder of user>/kubeops' >> $HOME/.bashrc
+echo 'export KUBEOPSROOT=/home/<user>/kubeops' >> $HOME/.bashrc

 source $HOME/.bashrc

-cp -r /var/kubeops/kosi/config.yaml /home/<user>/kubeopsrootdir/kosi/config.yaml
+cp -r /var/kubeops/kosi/config.yaml $KUBEOPSROOT/kosi/config.yaml

-cp -r /var/kubeops/kosi/config.yaml /home/<user>/kubeopsrootdir/kosi/deployment.yaml
+cp -r /var/kubeops/kosi/deployment.yaml $KUBEOPSROOT/kosi/deployment.yaml

-cp -r /var/kubeops/plugins /home/<user>/kubeopsrootdir/plugins
+cp -r /var/kubeops/plugins $KUBEOPSROOT/

-For a clean installation it is not neccessary to move the deployment.yaml
+For a clean installation, it is not neccessary to move the deployment.yaml

 Check Installation

-You can check if the kosi is installed correctly on your machine simply with command kosi version.
+You can check if the kosi is installed correctly on your machine simply with the command kosi version.

 kosi version

 If the output indicates kosi version and relative information, KOSI is installed successfully.
-For example the output should look like
+For example the output should look like this:

-This work is licensed under Creative Commons Attribution - NoDerivatives 4.0 International License(see https://creativecommons.org/licenses/by-nd/4.0/legalcode for more details).
+2024-08-07 13:49:00 Info: This work is licensed under Creative Commons Attribution - NoDerivatives 4.0 International License(see https://creativecommons.org/licenses/by-nd/4.0/legalcode for more details).

-©KubeOps GmbH, Hinter Stöck 17, 72406 Bisingen - Germany, 2022
+2024-08-07 13:49:00 Info: © KubeOps GmbH, Hinter Stöck 17, 72406 Bisingen - Germany, 2023